devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 Auto-repeat will start 3 second after the button was pressed, the command will auto-repeat every 0.5 seconds, twice per second. (`dot` option also set for other purpose.)

-# Longpress
+# BeginEndPress

-`type: longpress`
+`type: begin-end-command`

 Push button that will carry the command as long as the button will remain pressed.

 Long press command should not be confused with auto-repeat commands.
-A Longpress command in one command that is executed once as long as the button remain pressed.
+A BeginEndPress command in one command that is executed once as long as the button remain pressed.
 An auto-repeat command is the same command that is executed several times at regular interval (typically once every 0.2 seconds, 5 times per second) as long as the button is pressed.

 > [!NOTE]
-> The Longpress command requires installation of a XPPYthon3 plugin in X-Plane to circumvent a few X-Plane UDP limitations.
+> The BeginEndPress command requires installation of a XPPYthon3 plugin in X-Plane to circumvent a few X-Plane UDP limitations.

 ## Events

 PushEvent

-Only PushEvent can be used to trigger Longpress Activation since both press and release events are necessary to estimate the timing between both events.
+Only PushEvent can be used to trigger BeginEndPress Activation since both press and release events are necessary to estimate the timing between both events.

 ## Attributes